Akari Therapeutics (NASDAQ:AKTX) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Akari Therapeutics (NASDAQ:AKTX – Free Report) in a research note published on Thursday.
-The firm issued a sell rating on the biopharmaceutical company’s stock.
+Investment analysts at StockNews.com started coverage on shares of Akari Therapeutics (NASDAQ:AKTX – Get Free Report) in a research report issued on Friday.
+The brokerage set a “sell” rating on the biopharmaceutical company’s stock.

 Akari Therapeutics Stock Performance